suarezvictor/CflexHDL/README.md

 `$ make verilator` should bring the same window but at slower FPS

-`$ make load` synths and loads the bitstream on the Cyclone IV device, with monitors-compatible DVI output using LVDS signals and capacitor coupling
+`$ make load` synths and loads the bitstream on the Cyclone IV device, with a PC monitor compatible DVI output (uses LVDS signals and simple capacitor coupling)

+You should be able to see both running at 60 FPS*, side to side on your PC and FPGA!!!<br><br>
+*_To limit FPS, set vsync to true in the call to fb_init on simulator_main.cpp_